Banks' first-quarter trading revenue prompts cautious optimism

 Though income has been only modestly higher than the same period last year, the numbers have prompted cautious optimism from analysts holding out hope for a return to trading returns last seen before the 2007/08 financial crisis.

-Earnings so far from the five leading U.S. banks and Credit Suisse CSGN.VX in Europe show that revenue from fixed income, currencies and commodities (FICC) almost doubled from the previous quarter to $17.1 billion (£11.44 billion).
+Earnings so far from the five leading U.S. banks and Credit Suisse in Europe show that revenue from fixed income, currencies and commodities (FICC) almost doubled from the previous quarter to $17.1 billion.

 Quarter-on-quarter improvement was to be expected, given that the first three months of the year are typically the strongest for investment banks as cash is put to work.
 However, analysts have been encouraged by FICC numbers that were flat year on year.
 FICC accounts for about half investment banks' revenues.